CALL: 1-800-797-0361 (M-F 8AM-6PM EST)

 How does nasal collapse happen?

-Nasal collapse occurs when the skin of the sidewall of the nose isn’t resilient enough to sustain the vacuum pressure caused by inhaling fully through the nose.
+Nasal collapse occurs when the skin of the sidewall of the nose isn’t resilient enough to sustain the vacuum-pressure caused by inhaling fully through the nose.
 The sidewall is literally “sucked” inward collapsing the nose and blocking nasal airflow.
-Not good!

 What are the origins of nasal collapse?